Handling IPN (Instant Payment Notification)

 |---|---|

-transfer | Standard payment completed successfully - you can fulfill the order |
+transfer | Standard successful payment - you can fulfil the order |

 capture | Card payment capture - includes the additional capture_payment_id field |